 - Keep yourself updated via krisinformation.se and the Public Health Agency’s website

-Campus is not closed – but only open for employees and students
+Campus is not closed – but mainly open for employees and students

-Classrooms and auditoriums will also be kept locked to reduce the risk of damage and the need for cleaning.
-Group rooms and computer rooms remain open to give students access to the necessary resources.
-The reception in CA-huset is unmanned from March 23, but all employees can enter with a pass-card and code 06:00-20:00.
+From October 29, premises and auditoriums will be locked, as a general rule.
+The premises are accessible for students, employees and others with pass-cards.
+The reception in CA-huset is unmanned, until furhter notice, but all employees can enter with a pass-card and code 06:00-20:00.
 The mail is picked up/left only once a day.